-The Buckle, Inc. and its owned subsidiaries (collectively “Buckle”) is committed to conducting business in a manner that is ethical and promotes the best interest of its guests, Teammates, and shareholders.
-This Code of Business Conduct and Ethics ("Code") was prepared to reaffirm the policies and business practices that apply throughout Buckle.
+The Buckle, Inc. and its owned subsidiary (collectively “Buckle” or “Company”) is committed to conducting business in a manner that is ethical and promotes the best interest of its guests, Teammates, and shareholders.
+This Code of Business Conduct and Ethics (“Code”) was prepared to reaffirm the policies and business practices that apply throughout Buckle.
 By virtue of their review and approval of this Code, each member of Buckle’s Board of Directors is subjected to its standards.
 All Teammates have an obligation to exhibit a high degree of personal and professional integrity and exercise sound and independent business judgment at all times.
-While the Code is intended to provide an understanding of our business conduct standards, it cannot address every situation.
+While the Code is intended to provide an understanding of Buckle’s business conduct standards, it cannot address every situation.
 Accordingly, Teammates are to abide by this Code and use proper ethical judgment in any situation.
 Additional information on some of the topics included in this Code may be found in the Teammate Handbook and in the policy entitled, Prevention of Discrimination and Harassment, which can be found on the Teammate Center, under Human Resources.

-As you begin reading the Code, there are several important things to keep in mind.
+As Teammates read the Code, there are several important things to keep in mind.
 First, it contains only general information and guidelines.
 It is not intended to be comprehensive or to address all the possible applications of, or exceptions to, the general policies and procedures described.
-Because this Code is the main resource outlining Buckle's Code of Business Conduct and Ethics policies, all Teammates are expected to sign an acknowledgement that they have been shown how to access this Code and understand its application to their employment at Buckle.
-For that reason, if you have any questions concerning a particular Buckle policy, the applicability of a policy or practice to you, you should address your questions to your Manager or the Human Resources department by calling the HR Helpline at 1-888-801-2814, or email firstname.lastname@example.org.
+Because this Code is the main resource outlining Buckle’s Code of Business Conduct and Ethics policies, all Teammates are expected to sign an acknowledgement that they have been provided with information on how to access this Code on the Teammate Center and understand its application to their employment at Buckle.
+For that reason, if Teammates have any questions concerning a particular Buckle policy, the applicability of a policy or practice, they should address questions to their Manager or the Human Resources Department by calling the HR Helpline at 1-888-801-2814, or email firstname.lastname@example.org.

-Neither this Code nor any other Buckle document confers any contractual right, either expressed or implied, to remain in Buckle's employ.
-Nor does it guarantee any fixed terms and conditions of your employment.
-Subject only to state law to the contrary, your employment is not for any specific time and you may be terminated at-will, with or without cause and without prior notice, by Buckle, or you may resign for any reason at any time.
-No one other than the President of Buckle may enter into an agreement for employment for a specific period of time or make any agreement contrary to the policy of employment at-will.
-Any such agreement must be in writing signed by the President of Buckle and the Teammate.
+Neither this Code nor any other company guidelines, policies, or practices creates an employment contract or agreement, the promise of continued employment or benefits, or confers any contractual rights whatsoever.
+Subject to applicable state law, a Teammate’s employment is not for any specific time and a Teammate may be terminated at-will, with or without cause and without prior notice, by Buckle, or the Teammate may resign for any reason at any time.
+No one, other than the President of Buckle, may enter into an agreement for employment for a specific period of time or make any agreement contrary to the policy of employment at-will.
+Any such agreement must be in writing and signed by the Teammate and the President of Buckle.

 UPDATES TO THE CODE